-I don’t know how you feel, but for me it has taken some time to get my footing.
-I spend time each day, as I have for years, with a morning quiet time.
+I don’t know how you feel, but it has taken some time for me to get my footing through all this.
+One thing that’s helped is starting each day with a quiet time.
 I read a few chapters of the Bible, reflect, and pray before starting my day.
-These times are important to me and have brought clarity and the right perspective in the midst of life’s day to day challenges.
+These times are precious to me and have brought clarity and the right perspective in the midst of life’s day to day challenges.

 Early in the quarantine, I made a huge pot of homemade chicken noodle soup from scratch.
 It took a lot of time and I was excited that I’d stretched that one chicken so that it could feed my family and have enough to share with Grammy and Pappy as well.
 That night I left it to cool on the stove and intended to transfer it to the fridge before bed.
 Well, blame it on exhaustion, but I turned in for the night and totally forgot about that pot on the stove – I hadn’t even removed the chicken or strained the broth.
 I woke the next morning and my first thought was the soup!
 My second thought was “oh Lord, why didn’t you remind me of that soup, before I went to bed?”